Inle Lake Myanmar

 Getting Around

-Inpawkhon is known for Shan weaving and lotus silk — a rare fabric made from lotus stem fibres, labour-intensive enough to make it expensive but distinctly local.
-Silversmiths and cheroot (cigar) rollers are also visible at work in workshops throughout the lake area.
+Inpawkhon is known for Shan weaving and lotus silk – fabric made from fibres extracted from lotus stems, labour-intensive enough to make it genuinely expensive.
+Silversmiths and cheroot (local cigar) rollers work in visible workshops throughout the lake area.

 Getting There